rohskopf/modecode/examples/power_transfer/README.md

     chmod +x run_ensembles.sh
     ./run_ensembles.sh

-This produces a plot in em_house/em_compare.png, showing the agreement between the two quantities.
+This produces a plot in e1/em_compare.png, showing the agreement between the two quantities.

+The inputs in this simulation, like the FC files and MCC files, are obtained from the Si_8atom example.